xosphere/helm-charts/README.md

 # xosphere-instance-orchestrator-helm-chart

-A Helm chart to install the Xosphere Instance Orchestrator to your Kuberenets cluster
+A Helm chart to install the Xosphere Instance Orchestrator to your Kubernetes cluster

 ## Deploying with Helm